 - Kentucky—Judge orders state to recognize same-sex marriages performed in other states.

 - Virginia—Constitutional ban overturned by federal judge.
 Judge’s ruling stayed pending appeal.
+The 4th Circuit upholds the lower court ruling.

 - Oklahoma—Constitutional ban overturned by federal judge.
 Judge’s ruling stayed pending appeal.